eivor9/project-command-line-inventory-app/README.md

 # Holiday Shopping List Companion (CLI)

 This command line app is designed to help you with your shopping list this holiday season!
-Use it to organize your shopping list by category and to keep track of how much any comnination of items cost at once.
+Use it to organize your shopping list by category and to keep track of how much any particular comnination of items may cost at once.

 **Noteworthy features:**
-- Adding items to shopping list full of gifts
+- Adding items a to shopping list full of gifts
 - Adding items to a seperate theoretical shopping cart for gauging the total price of any combination of items
 - Removing items from either list